iov-one/docs/docs/weave/design/04-queries.md

 ## Merkle Proofs

-**Proofs are not yet implemented.** This is both due to prioritization of other features, and also as we wish to provide a solid proof format that is useful for IBC as well, and watching cosmos-sdk development so we can maintain compatibility.
-As this format is recently stabilized inside the cosmos hub, implementation in weave should not be too far off.
-If want you can follow up the issue on [github](https://github.com/iov-one/weave/issues/5 "Define proofs for query #5")
+**Proofs are not yet implemented.** This is both due to prioritization of other features, and also as we wish to provide a solid proof format that is useful for IBC as well, and watching Cosmos-SDK development so we can maintain compatibility.
+As this format is recently stabilized inside the Cosmos hub, implementation in Weave should not be too far off.
+If want you can follow up the issue on [github](https://github.com/iov-one/weave/issues/5 "Define proofs for query #5").